This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Set a monthly reminder to review your doorbell settings, test two-way audio functionality, and confirm that motion alerts are triggering correctly.
 This simple maintenance routine prevents issues from developing and keeps your doorbell operating at peak efficiency.

-For more information, see the Matter connectivity standard documentation.
+For the official specification, see Matter connectivity standard documentation.

 Resolution and field of view are the most important video doorbell specifications affecting daily usefulness.
 Industry standard now splits between 1080p HD, 1536p (emerging head-to-toe standard), and 2K resolution options (Arlo KB, 2026).
 Choose 1080p for basic face identification at door distances, but 1536p or 2K provide critical detail when zooming into recordings or reviewing security events.
 A minimum 180-degree horizontal field of view is recommended to prevent blind spots beside the doorbell (Reolink, 2026), capturing anyone approaching from either side.